 Choosing a good camping spot is one crucial factor of a successful trip.
 Another is choosing the best place for your solar panels.

 You have two basic options.
 If you camp in an RV or motorhome, you could mount rigid and flexible solar panels onto the vehicle’s exterior.
-Or, if you’re travelling on foot or don’t have a dedicated vehicle for camping, a portable power station (PPS) with portable solar panels is your best bet.
+Or, if you’re traveling on foot or don’t have a dedicated vehicle for camping, a portable power station (PPS) with portable solar panels is your best bet.
 Manufacturers like EcoFlow also sell portable solar panels and a PPS as a bundle, creating a solar generator.

 If you have a fixed solar installation on your RV or van, park in a non-shaded area to ensure you get direct sunlight.
 With portable solar panels, it’s easy to position them to ensure you receive the maximum amount of sun — you even change the angle over the course of the day.